 Each Perforce group has an associated maxresults, maxscanrows, and maxlocktime value.
-The default for each is unlimited, but a superuser can use p4 group to limit it for any given group.
+The default for each is unset, but a superuser can use p4 group to limit it for any given group.

-Users in such groups are unable to run any commands that affect more database rows than the group's MaxResults limit.
-(For most commands, the number of database rows affected is roughly equal to the number of files affected.)
+MaxResults prevents the server from using excessive memory by limiting the amount of data buffered during command execution.
+Users in limited groups are unable to run any commands that buffer more database rows than the group's MaxResults limit.
+(For most sites, MaxResults should be larger than the largest number of files anticipated in any one user's individual client workspace.)

 Like MaxResults, MaxScanRows prevents certain user commands from placing excessive demands on the server.
-(For most commands, the number of rows that could be scanned is roughly equal to the number of files affected, multiplied by the average number of revisions per file in the depot.)
+(Typically, the number of rows scanned in a single operation is roughly equal to MaxResults multiplied by the average number of revisions per file in the depot.)